Are khaki pants in style?

 Spotlight – Closed Denim Biker Pants in Khaki

 This weeks review is on a pair of Closed Denim Biker Pants in Khaki which I got sent by the lovely brand to try.
 I have always loved the look of their jeans, they love to try colours and different styles so they have been a fun brand that I have wanted to try for a while.
-I’m really glad they sent me the biker style as well, I love them a lot more than I thought I would.
+I’m really glad they sent me the moto style as well, I love them a lot more than I thought I would.

 The fit of these jeans is really skinny.
 As you can see from the photos, they are a super skinny jean all the way down from the hips to the ankle.
 They feature inseam zippers as well so that adds to their skinniness.
 I have grown really fond of the inseam zippers instead of outerseam zippers.
 I prefer them as they are more subtle.
 They are slightly small in the waist though, but I do find that happens a lot with Italian jeans, they are cut differently to the American based brands.